connet-dev/connet/README.md

 status-addr = "127.0.0.1:19180" # address to listen for incoming status connections (TCP/HTTP, [host]:port) (disabled by default)
 store-dir = "path/to/control-store" # directory for this control server to persist runtime information, see Storage section for more info

-[[control.clients-ingress]] # defines how client connections will be accepted, can add mulitple ingresses addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 cert-file = "path/to/cert.pem" # the clients server certificate file, in pem format key-file = "path/to/key.pem" # the clients server certificate private key file allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
+[[control.clients-ingress]] # defines how client connections will be accepted, can add multiple ingresses addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 cert-file = "path/to/cert.pem" # the clients server certificate file, in pem format key-file = "path/to/key.pem" # the clients server certificate private key file allow-cidrs = [] # set of networks in CIDR format, to allow client connections from deny-cidrs = [] # set of networks in CIDR format, to deny client connections from

-[[control.clients-token-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from name-matches = "" # regular expression to check the name of the destination/source against role-matches = "" # only allow specific role for this token, either 'source' or 'destination'
+[[control.clients-token-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow client connections from deny-cidrs = [] # set of networks in CIDR format, to deny client connections from name-matches = "" # regular expression to check the name of the destination/source against role-matches = "" # only allow specific role for this token, either 'source' or 'destination'

-[[control.relays-ingress]] # defines how relay connections will be accepted, can add mulitple ingresses addr = ":19189" # the address at which the control server will listen for relay connections, defaults to :19189 cert-file = "path/to/cert.pem" # relays server TLS certificate file (pem format) key-file = "path/to/key.pem" # relays server TLS certificate private key file (pem format) allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[[control.relays-ingress]] # defines how relay connections will be accepted, can add multiple ingresses addr = ":19189" # the address at which the control server will listen for relay connections, defaults to :19189 cert-file = "path/to/cert.pem" # relays server TLS certificate file (pem format) key-file = "path/to/key.pem" # relays server TLS certificate private key file (pem format) allow-cidrs = [] # set of networks in CIDR format, to allow relay connections from deny-cidrs = [] # set of networks in CIDR format, to deny relay connections from

-[[control.relays-token-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[[control.relays-token-restriction]] # defines restriction per relay token, if specified must match the number of relay tokens allow-cidrs = [] # set of networks in CIDR format, to allow relay connections from deny-cidrs = [] # set of networks in CIDR format, to deny relay connections from
 ```

 #### Relay server